rotki/docs/usage-guides/api-keys.md

 ### Etherscan

-At the moment, there is no compulsory API key.
-But if you don't use your own node, Etherscan queries without an API key are really slow.
-So if you don't already have an account with them, please create one [here](https://etherscan.io/register) and then generate a free API key and set it in the app as explained above.
-It's free of charge.
+We **strongly recommend** getting an Etherscan API Key - it's completely free and will make the queries much faster!
+Without it, the queries will be really slow.
+You just need to:

+1. Create an account at [here](https://etherscan.io/register)
+2. Generate a free API Key
+3. Add the key to rotki.

 ### Loopring balances